All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GHRH administration studies in older adults showed increased slow-wave sleep by approximately 30 to 50%.
 Participants reported feeling more rested and showed improved daytime alertness.
 These studies used GHRH analogs similar to CJC-1295 and Sermorelin.

 MK-677 sleep studies demonstrated a 50% increase in Stage IV sleep and a 20% increase in REM sleep in healthy younger men.
 Participants also showed fewer nighttime awakenings.
-However, these results need to be balanced against MK-677's side effect profile.
+But these results need to be balanced against MK-677's side effect profile.

 Patient-reported outcomes from clinical practice consistently show sleep as the first benefit people notice when starting GH peptide therapy.
 In surveys of patients using CJC-1295/Ipamorelin combinations, sleep improvement was reported by over 80% of respondents within the first 2 weeks.